 Kuala Lumpur is not an instant charmer.
 Dirty, smelly, hot and (sometimes) smoggy, it seemed to be relegated to just a transit hub to other destinations.
 But wait – this is not negative review.
 The opposite in fact.
 I love KL for many reasons!
-You’ll discover the food, and the people, and the charm.
-Now, I think it’s one of the … More Why Kuala Lumpur might be my favourite transit city
+You’ll discover the food, and the friendly people, and the night … More Why Kuala Lumpur might be my favourite transit city

 There’s a place in Borneo to see Orangutans, and it’s not a zoo.
 It’s Semenggoh Nature Reserve, just outside of Kuching, where the animals are gradually re-introduced to the wild.

 The first week of a round-the-world trip.
 I knew something big and exciting lay ahead of me.
 I was free from work and responsibility and my savings were at their maximum.
 But that first week, I had a funny feeling of directionlessness.
 Am I spending too much?
 Not enough?
 Am I making the most of … More An artist’s guide to Batu Caves

 My first time backpacking in South East Asia made me analyze two standout countries.
 Part adventure, part relaxation, but mostly just sheer madness, here are some of the best and worst of Malaysia and Vietnam!